Miloš Pavlović (racing driver): Karting

 Pavlovic, Giorgio Pantano and Jenson Button on the podium in Suzuka, Japan.

 Pavlović was born in Belgrade.
 His career began in 1991 in go-karts, winning two national titles the following year.
-He went in 1993 to Italy, where in his first season, Miloš became regional champion of Italy and reached second place in the Winter Cup.
+He went in 1993 to Italy, where in his first season, he became regional champion of Italy and reached second place in the Winter Cup.
 He became vice-champion of Europe in Portugal (Braga), and he came third in the World Championship in Italy (Ugento), and was named Yugoslav Driver of the Year.

 In 1996, Pavlović became the youngest-ever winner of the Karting World Cup, winning the "Ayrton Senna Trophy”, and was awarded in 2003 a prize for his contribution to the development of the sport by the governing body of karting, the CIK.

 Formula Vauxhall

-During 1997, he tested in various formulas and completed the Jim Russell Racing Drivers School in Formula Vauxhall in England, winning at Donington Park.
+During 1997, Pavlović tested in various formulas and completed the Jim Russell Racing Drivers School in Formula Vauxhall in England, winning at Donington Park.

 In 1998, Pavlović competed in the Formula Vauxhall Junior Championship.
-However, lack of finance meant that he took part in 12 out of the 16 races in the season, and finished in 10th.
+However, lack of finance meant that he took part in 12 out of the 16 races in the season, and finished in tenth.
 Staying in the championship for 1999, he achieved two pole positions, two wins and three podium finishes.
 His gearbox failed at Thruxton, leaving him fourth in the standings at seasons' end.